-Along with satisfying the criteria, your submission will need to demonstrate the autonomy, influence and complexity of your skills and experience.
-Keep these dimensions in mind as you decide which projects or achievements you will include in your submission.
+Along with satisfying the criteria, your submission will need to demonstrate the expected level of autonomy, influence and complexity of your skills and experience.
+Keep this in mind as you decide which projects or achievements you will include in your submission.